-Bringing a puppy home: Checklist
+Bringing a puppy home: how to prepare

-1. Crate training
+2. Crate training a puppy

 This might take days, or even weeks, but when they’re happy – you’ll be happy too!

 When bringing home a new puppy, expect it to want to paw and howl its way into your bed.
 Crate training is the best way of deterring this.

 After bringing your puppy home, give it food that it’s used to and in appropriate portions.
 Anything new may upset its stomach and lead to more accidents around the house.
 This also means you’ll need to have a suitable food and water bowl ready and waiting.